DEBBY-CODE/stats_canada_retail_food_prices/README.md

 ⚠️ Note:  I created a Python virtual environment (venv) to isolate dependencies, especially for the ingestion scripts, ensuring compatibility across environments (VM, local machine, etc.); I installed all my Python packages and dependencies needed to build and run the ingestion scripts in this environment.
 However, creating a virtual environment is optional; you can proceed with the project without it.

-📌 Step-by-Step Instructions to Set Up Orchestration Pipeline ⚠️ If you’re not cloning the repository, you’ll need to manually create the project structure and upload the required files directly to your VM.
+📌 Step-by-Step Instructions to Set Up Orchestration Pipeline ⚠️ If you’re not cloning the repository, you need to manually create the project structure and upload the required files directly to your VM.

 1. Ensure docker has been installed; verify Docker is working: ``` docker --version```
-2. Create or upload the required Python scripts and docker compose yml files into your home directory( /home/ input your specific user account on the VM /) or into a folder ( you can create a Kestra folder just as we did in Terraform and access it using cd in the terminal).
+2. Create or upload the required Python scripts and docker compose yml files into your home directory( /home/ input your specific user account on the VM / ) .
 This is important to enable reference file paths to be used in the Kestra UI when setting up our ingestion flows (.yaml files)
 3. Start Kestra Using Docker from the same directory as docker-compose.yml run ``` docker compose up - d ```
 4. Ensure your port 8080 has been forwarded as seen below and open your browser to [http://localhost:8080](http://localhost:8080/)
 ![Screenshot (67)](https://github.com/user-attachments/assets/57e6be3a-6124-48b7-9a26-4541b55377c8)
-5. Once the Kestra UI opens in your browser, create the data pipelines by copying/editing the contents of my flow YAML files, ensuring your topology looks like what we have below, and then  executing the flow to run.
+5. Once the Kestra UI opens in your browser, create the data pipelines by copying/editing the contents of my flow YAML files, ensuring your topology looks like the one below
    - Pipeline 1 (load_stats_canada_data): This pipeline loads data from our API source to the GCS bucket; I have also included an incremental load to the script and a Slack notification to help notify when jobs are completed successfully or fail.
 Here's a link to setting up Slack notifications for Kestra [Kestra Slack](https://youtu.be/wIsbBpw3yCM?si=UhowuCBSUm8rh4x8)

 ![Load To GCS Kestra Pipeline Flow](https://github.com/user-attachments/assets/b39a1dc4-6778-4edc-9e6a-ac4f92f9a7c2)